 The way forward for website owners

-The picture above is quite bleak.
-It is almost as if an era of human creativity is coming to an end.
+The picture above is quite bleak in parts.
+Machines are playing a larger role, however, this doesn't mean that human creativity and expression is coming to an end.
 The web has allowed connection and communication on an unparalleled scale.
 This has led to an explosion of creativity and knowledge sharing, leading to the vast enrichment of humanity.
-However, it has given way to industrial commodification and control.
-Most recently it has been dominated by non-human content and actors.
-Is it a web for humans any longer?
+We are now seeing a shift in the sands wher ethe web is not solely created by and for humans.

 What is a website owner to do?